Bobbie R. Allen: Career

 Allen joined the Civil Aeronautics Board in May 1959 as an Air Safety Investigator.
 He was subsequently promoted to Chief of the Chicago office and later named Deputy Director in Washington, D.C.
 He was then named Director of the Bureau of Safety on October 1, 1964, and remained Director when the National Transportation Safety Board was formed in 1967.
 He continued until health-related retirement on June 15, 1968, when he stepped down to become Special Assistant to the Director focusing on accident prevention until July 31, 1970, when he would fully retire.

-As chairman of the U.S. delegation at the ICAO third accident investigation division meeting at Montreal in January 1965, Allen was responsible for developing the U.S. proposals which laid the foundation for accident investigations throughout the world.
+As chairman of the U.S. delegation at the ICAO third accident investigation division meeting at Montreal in January 1965, Allen was responsible for developing the U.S. proposals which formed the basis of accident investigations throughout the world.
 The U.S. formally adopted the proposals at the White House on Dec 1, 1965.

 Allen traveled extensively throughout South America, Asia, and Europe emphasizing the importance of accident investigation and stressing the need for professionally trained investigators.
 His organization provided investigative assistance and on-the-scene expertise to numerous countries around the world.
 In 1966, he traveled to the Soviet Union, for bilateral discussions between the U.S. and the U.S.S.R. to initiate air service between the two countries.